albcorp/alb-org-mode/README.rst

 Installation
 ------------

-To install *AlbOrgMode* simply place the contents of the repository in a convenient location.
+To install *alb-org-mode* simply place the contents of the repository in a convenient location.
 The source code is installed once Emacs can locate the emacs lisp files.
 These cases are covered in the subsection on minimal installation.
 Installation makes the functions provided in this repository available to your own Org-Mode configuration, but does not alter your Org-Mode configuration.
 Further configuration is suggested in the subsection on additional configuration.

 Minimal installation
 ====================

-To install *AlbOrgMode* simply place the contents of the repository in a convenient location.
+To install *alb-org-mode* simply place the contents of the repository in a convenient location.
 The source code is installed once Emacs can locate the emacs lisp files.
 The repository contains helper scripts to achieve these ends.